mmark-md/mmark/README.md

 and also try to guard against common mistakes (like writing `##My header` and having it rendered as a paragraph starting with hashes), MMark obviously can't follow the specification precisely.
-In particular, parsing of inlines differs considerably from CommonMark (see below).
+In particular, parsing of inlines is stricter than CommonMark (see below).

 Another difference between CommonMark and MMark is that the latter supports more (pun alert) common markdown extensions out of the box.
 In particular,